NPLinker/nplinker-webapp/README.md

 ## Online Demo

-A live demo of the NPLinker web application is automatically deployed to [Render](https://render.com/) and updated every time the `main` branch is updated.
+A live demo of the NPLinker webapp is automatically deployed to [Render](https://render.com/) and updated every time the `main` branch is updated.

 You can try out the dashboard directly in your browser here: